 Pakistan is a federation consisting of four provinces - Punjab, Sindh, North West Frontier Province (NWFP) and Balochistan.
-In addition, there are the federally administered tribal areas (FATA), the federally administered northern areas (FANA) and Azad Kashmir (AJK) with their own political and administrative systems.
+In addition, there are the federally administered areas.
 The Pakistani society has two parallel systems of governance - the formal, legal system, and the non-formal system governed by customs and traditions.
 Instead of the formal system influencing the non-formal one, it is the latter which prevails, especially in the rural sector as the elite (tribal and feudal chiefs in an area) carry greater power than those in the formal sector.
-Furthermore, when the State is weak or indifferent to maintaining security for all, and politics are played out more for selfgain than for public good, poverty and health inequalities are bound to flourish.
+Furthermore, when the State is weak or indifferent to maintaining security for all, and politics are played out more for self-gain than for public good, poverty and health inequalities are bound to flourish.